Disappearance of Natalee Holloway: Early investigation

 Immediately following Holloway's missed flight, her mother and stepfather flew with friends to Aruba by private jet.
-Within four hours of landing on the island, the Twittys presented the Aruban police with the name and address of Van der Sloot, who was the person with whom Holloway left the nightclub.
-Beth stated that Van der Sloot's full name was given to her by the night manager at the Holiday Inn, who supposedly recognized him on a videotape.
-The Twittys and their friends went to the Van der Sloot home with two Aruban policemen to look for Holloway.
-Van der Sloot initially denied knowing Holloway's name, but he then told a story corroborated by Deepak Kalpoe, who was present in the house: Van der Sloot related that they drove Holloway to the California Lighthouse area of Arashi Beach because she wanted to see sharks; they later dropped Holloway off at her hotel at around 2:00 a.m.
-According to Van der Sloot, Holloway fell down as she exited the car but refused his help.
-He stated that as he and Kalpoe were driving away, Holloway was approached by a dark man in a black shirt similar to those worn by security guards.
+Within four hours of landing on the island, the Twittys presented Aruban police with the name and address of van der Sloot, who was the person with whom Holloway left the nightclub.
+Beth stated that van der Sloot's full name was given to her by the night manager at the Holiday Inn, who supposedly recognized him on a videotape.
+The Twittys and their friends went to the van der Sloot residence with two Aruban policemen to look for Holloway.
+Van der Sloot initially denied knowing Holloway's name, but then told a story corroborated by Deepak Kalpoe, who was present in the house: van der Sloot stated that they drove Holloway to the California Lighthouse area of Arashi Beach because she wanted to see sharks; they later dropped Holloway off at her hotel at around 2:00 a.m.
+According to van der Sloot, Holloway fell down as she exited the car but refused his help.
+He stated that as he and Deepak were driving away, Holloway was approached by a dark man in a black shirt similar to those worn by security guards.

 The search and rescue efforts for Holloway began immediately.
 Hundreds of volunteers from Aruba and the United States joined in the effort.
 During the first days of the search, the Aruban government gave thousands of civil servants the day off to participate in the rescue effort.
 Fifty Dutch marines conducted an extensive search of the shoreline.
 Aruban banks raised $20,000 and provided other support to aid volunteer search teams.
-Beth Twitty was provided with housing, initially at the Holiday Inn where she coincidentally stayed in the same room her daughter had occupied.
+Beth Twitty was provided with housing, initially at the Holiday Inn, where she coincidentally stayed in the same room her daughter had occupied.
 She subsequently stayed at the presidential suite of the nearby Wyndham Hotel.